 The insomnia bogeyman

 A good way to understand this exercise is to think back to when you were a kid.
-We all had a moment where we were sure there was a monster in the corner of our room, just visible in the dark.
-And when we summoned up our courage and turned on the light, it was revealed to be an entirely everyday object.
+We all had a moment where we were sure there was a monster in our room, just visible in the dark.
 It was fear that turned it into the monster.
-Sleep is kind of the same, something everyday that is made stressful and scary, listing and rationalizing these fears is kind of like turning the light on.
+Sleep is kind of the same, something every day that is made stressful and scary.
+Therefore, listing and rationalizing these fears is kind of like turning the light on.

 CBT-I: Week by Week-Week Six

-In the final week(s), the program turns to setting things up for life post-CBT-I. Making sure that all the big ideas have been understood, any questions answered, that you understand how to consolidate your nights on your own and have a good sleep routine put in place.
+In the final week(s), the program turns to set things up for life post-CBT-I. Making sure that all the big ideas have been understood, any questions answered.
+Also, that you understand how to consolidate your nights on your own and have a sleep routine.

 If after 6 weeks, your sleep efficiency (that’s the time you spent asleep in bed) isn’t satisfying enough, the CBT-I can be continued for 2 more weeks.

-This article is part of our series: CBT-I: What you need to know.
+This article is part of our series: CBT Explained.
 You’ll find a list of all the articles in the series by clicking on the link.